 Don’t know what the routing number is for your TD bank account?
 Here’s how to find it.

-Before we talk about how to find your TD routing number, let’s clarify what the heck a routing number is.
+Before we talk about how to find your TD routing number, let’s clarify what a routing number is.

 In Canada, a routing number is an 8-digit banking code.
 It represents the financial institution (e.g., TD bank) and the specific branch (e.g., 15 York St. in Toronto) that’s associated with a bank account.